 An inactive DNS zone in Netlify DNS will prevent SSL certificates from being provisioned and/or updated for a production domain.
 The solution for this will be to either 1) delete the inactive DNS zone at Netlify or 2) change the name servers at the registrar to make the inactive zone active.

 If there are questions/comments about this support guide, please add those comments below.

-However, if you want to troubleshoot your DNS/SSL for a specific custom domain please create a new topic in #Netlify-support stating the custom domain which isn’t working and our support team will follow-up with you there.
+However, if you want to troubleshoot your DNS/SSL for a specific production domain please create a new topic in Support stating the production domain which isn’t working and our support team will follow-up with you there.